Overview

 DSGN 102Design in the Modern World (Mason Core)3

-ENGH 370Introduction to Documentary (Mason Core)3
+ENGH 270Introduction to Screen Cultures (Mason Core)3

-ENGH 371Television Studies (Mason Core)3
+ENGH 371Global TV (Mason Core)3

 ENGH 372Introduction to Film (Mason Core)3